 James Marshall's Games and Puzzles Page

-I've split this up into a few categories: puzzles, video games, gamebooks, Magic: The Gathering, interactive fiction, board games, role playing games.
+I've split this up into a few categories: puzzles, board/card/tabletop games, gamebooks, video games, interactive fiction, Magic: The Gathering, role playing games.

 Puzzles

-In general, I enjoy logic puzzles such as the very popular sudoku, but my favorite ones are other types of pencil puzzles created by the Japanese company Nikoli in Japan.
-The Nikoli Wikipedia article and list of Nikoli puzzle types are good places to get information about the types of puzzles they create.
-If anyone reading this knows Japanese and could translate or explain the rules of some games to me, please let me know.
-Most books I have don't include English explanations, and I could use the help in figuring out how to solve the puzzles in them.
+In general, I enjoy logic puzzles such as the very popular sudoku, but my favorite ones are other types of pencil puzzles created by the Japanese company Nikoli The Nikoli Wikipedia article and list of Nikoli puzzle types are good places to get information about the types of puzzles they create.
+If anyone reading this knows Japanese and could translate rules for me, please let me know.
+Most books I have don't include English explanations and computer translations with trial-and-error only go so far.
 Thanks.
-To help others, I've started to create my own page of Nikoli puzzle rules in English with brief descriptions of how to play some of Nikoli's puzzles.
-I hope this is helpful, and please let me know if anything is unclear or incorrect so that I can fix it.
-A number of web sites have games to play online (or print), with the number of games available varying by site.
+To help others, I've started to create my own page of Nikoli puzzle rules in English with brief descriptions of how to play some of Nikoli's puzzles as I (think I) figure them out.
+Please let me know if anything is unclear or incorrect so that I can fix it and ensure we all have access to correct instructions.
+A number of web sites have games to play online or print, with the number of games available varying by site.
 For some sites you can submit a free registration to get access to more games, but others require you to pay for a subscription to get more games.
-Here are some puzzle sites I found that looked interesting: Nikoli's Everbody's Page, Griddlers.net, Java and Puzzle World, Conceptis Logic Puzzles (but only weekly puzzles seem to not show solutions in advance), Puzzle Laboratory (in Japanese; try the honkaku page or the honkaku graphical index), http://indi.s58.xrea.com/ (also in Japanese).
-A few other places that seem interesting are PuzzLinks.com, which covers all sorts of puzzles, Zotmeister's blog posts with a "puzzle" tag, Grant Fikes' puzzle blog who also owns glmathgrant's blog on LiveJournal, but no longer posts there (this link will get you the first 100 puzzle-tagged posts there), grandpascorpion's blog with some interesting puzzles that are variations/hybrids of Nikoli puzzles, Puzzle Picnic which focuses on logic puzzles that you can play online, The Art of Puzzles blog by Thomas Snyder who has won the World Sudoku Championships and develops new puzzle ideas (many in the Nikoli style), Mellon's Puzzles with Nikoli-style puzzles and variations.
-Also, you might be interested in Simon Tathma's Portable Puzzle Collection, which contains many Nikoli-style puzzles (I have a version of it on my smartphone).
+Here are some puzzle sites I found that looked interesting: Nikoli's Everybody's Page, Griddlers.net, Java and Puzzle World, Conceptis Logic Puzzles (but only weekly puzzles seem to not show solutions in advance), Puzzle Laboratory (in Japanese; try the honkaku page or the honkaku graphical index), and http://indi.s58.xrea.com/ (also in Japanese).
+A few other places that seem interesting are PuzzLinks.com, which covers all sorts of puzzles, Zotmeister's blog posts with a "puzzle" tag, Grant Fikes' puzzle blog who also owns glmathgrant's blog on LiveJournal, but no longer posts there (this link will get you the first 100 puzzle-tagged posts there), grandpascorpion's blog with some interesting puzzles that are variations/hybrids of Nikoli puzzles, Puzzle Picnic which focuses on logic puzzles that you can play online, The Art of Puzzles blog by Thomas Snyder who has won the World Sudoku Championships and develops new puzzle ideas (many in the Nikoli style), and Mellon's Puzzles with Nikoli-style puzzles and variations.
+Also, you might be interested in Simon Tatham's Portable Puzzle Collection which contains many Nikoli-style puzzles; I have a version of it on my smartphone.

 Gamebooks

 For the most part, these were single player games in a book where the story was split into small numbered sections and you'd flip around between them, making choices as needed to keep the story going.
-Some like the Fighting Fantasy and Lone Wolf series were much like role playing games, with statistics for you to track and battles to fight.
-Others like the Choose Your Own Adventure series were more like interactive stories where you chose what happened.
-Computer and video games kind of pushed gamebooks aside, but they're still good and making a bit of a comeback with reprints of old classics.
-In general, I prefer the ones that were more like RPGs, and I should note that Project Aon is producing full, legal copies of the Lone Wolf books, one of my favorites.
-Also, the Fabled Lands series has just started being reprinted.
-This is a great series from what I've read, and sadly incomplete (only 6 of the planned 12 books were published in the 1990s).
-Maybe if these reprints sell well, the authors will be encouraged to write and publish new books, so please support this series (books available at Amazon).
+Some like the Fighting Fantasy and Lone Wolf series were much like role playing games (RPGs), with statistics for you to track and battles to fight.
+Others like Choose Your Own Adventure (CYOA) were more like interactive stories than actual games.
+In general, I prefer the ones that were more like RPGs.
+Computer and video games kind of pushed gamebooks aside, but they're still good and making a bit of a comeback with reprints of old classics; reissue status depends on series.
+Project Aon is producing full, legal, digital copies of the Lone Wolf books, one of my favorite series.
+The Fabled Lands series has been republished in full.
+It's too bad that only 6 of the planned 12 books were written, but book 7 will be produced thanks to a Kickstarter campaign.
+I think this is a good sign that demand for the rest of the series exists, and I hope this encourages the authors to eventually produce the remaining books of the series.
+Also available now are reprints of at least some books from the Blood Sword, The Way of the Tiger, Golden Dragon, and Falcon series, plus four Virtual Reality books under the new name of Critical IF.
+Check out the Fabled Lands Publishing store if you're interested in purchasing any of these reissues.
+The more support gamebooks get now, the more likely we are to get more reprints and maybe new books.
 If you want to know some more about gamebooks, Demian's Gamebook Web Page is a very comprehensive source of information on the subject with a huge checklist and lots of book/series reviews, and thus an excellent place to start.
-If you want an idea of what some books are like, maybe to see if you'd be interested in getting them, I typed up some back of the book blurbs from the Lone Wolf, World of Lone Wolf, Fighting Fantasy reprints, scans I found of the Fabled Lands covers, Be an Interplanetary Spy, and Cretan Chronicles books.
-I might add more later.
+I have an inventory and wish list there, but it may be out of date; in particular, I'm not sure if I still have all my inventoried books somewhere.
+The Internet Archive's Game Book Collection appears to have a number of gamebooks available for free, and Abandonia's HotU Legacy Collection has some as well, ones that are/were considered abandonware.
+Note that some of these gamebooks have been reprinted though, so you should purchase them if you can.
+If you want an idea of what some books are like, maybe to see if you'd be interested in getting them, I typed up some back of the book blurbs from series such as Lone Wolf, Fighting Fantasy, and Fabled Lands (blog), just to name a few of the major classic series.
+Some of the newer gamebooks I've added include The Midnight Legion trilogy and the Graphic Novel Adventures series; I may also post the Two-Fisted Fantasy gamebook blurbs at some point.

 Interactive Fiction

 Interactive fiction (IF), also known as text adventures, are games where everything is text and you have to solve a series of puzzles in order to complete the game.
 The biggest site for downloading games is the Interactive Fiction Archive, also accessible through Baf's Guide to the Interactive Fiction Archive which gives reviews, etc. and provides links to the games at the archive site.
 You can also play online at iFiction, but if you're not sure where to start, you'll probably want to check out a Beginner's Guide to Playing IF.
-This Recommended Playing List that organizes games by especially notable features and the IF Rating Stats page are great sources for getting ratings and rankings of lots of games if you're trying to decide what to play.
-I'd also suggest checking out the annual IF competition which has been running annually since 1995; the community-chosen winning games are always good.
-For more general information and news, try Brass Lantern, the Society for the Promotion of Adventure Games (SPAG), or XYZZYnews.
+The pages on Reading IF are "meant to help acquaint people with some of the edges of what is done in IF" and will provide some game suggestions as you get into them, and the Interactive Fiction Database (IFDB) is a wiki with lots of helpful information.
+I'd also suggest checking out the Interactive Fiction Competition which has been running annually since 1995; the community-chosen winning games are always good.
+For more general information and news, try Brass Lantern, the Society for the Promotion of Adventure Games (SPAG), or XYZZYnews; content may be old on some of these sites, but should still be useful.
 One of the biggest companies to produce interactive fiction was Infocom, now owned by Activision.
-Peter Scheyen's Infocom page is a great starting point (download the classic Zork trilogy for free), some scans of the original materials are on The Infocom Gallery, and The Infocom Documentation Project is trying to collect copies of all the original docs.
-Info about Scott Adams' games can be found at Scott Adams Grand Adventures and IF-Legends.Org hosts a number of other nice sites.
+The Infocom Documentation Project is trying to collect copies of all the original docs.
+Info about Scott Adams' games can be found at Scott Adams Grand Adventures (SAGA) site.
 Some older games came with "feelies", small items such as a coin, flyer, picture, etc. that related to the game and were nice souvenirs.
 There was a web site selling items for some of the games you can download from the IF Archive, but unfortunately it appears to be gone now.

 Role Playing Games (RPGs)

 These are basically games where you play the role of some character in it.
 Dungeons & Dragons is my favorite, but I haven't played it in ages.
 If you like paper and pencil RPGs, there lists of free RPGs at John Kim's Free RPGs on the Web and The Free RPG Compendium.
 There are also play by e-mail games, but I find the action there too slow.
 There are all sorts of online RPGs, and one I've been on for a long time is Realms of Despair I usually only visit now and then to read notes and see what's happening, but I contributed a number of pages to the Official Guild Of Mages web site.
 If you're looking for other games like this, try Top MUD Sites for rankings of the most popular MUDs.
 Similar are persistent browser-based games (PBBGs), which seem to be like RPGs played in your web browser with a memory to store the state of your game.
-I tried out Sryth for a while, so if you join the Sryth's Adventurers Guild like I did, please say that Dronak referred you.
+I tried out Sryth in the past and started getting back into it again.
+If you join the Sryth's Adventurers Guild like I did, which gives you access to more game content, please say that Dronak referred you.
+And just for the record, while there are in-game purchases available, it is absolutely possible to play all of the game with nothing but the one-time, lifetime account upgrade fee ($20, I think).

 Site navigation links: